Child, Adolescent and Family Service (CAFS)

 We offer you a warm, pleasant working environment, very good resources and the opportunity to work and develop professionally within a progressive and friendly team that is well supported by management.

-We are looking for a suitably qualified Mental Health Professional to fill this role working with children and adolescents (and their families), with mental health difficulties.
-If and you're passionate about young people with an unwavering belief in people's recovery - then you might just be the one for us!
+We are for a suitably qualified and experienced Mental Health Professional to fill this role working with children and adolescents (and their families), with mental health difficulties.
+If you have experience in the provision of psychotherapy on an individual or group basis and you're passionate with an unwavering belief in people's recovery - then you might just be the one for us!

 Ideally you will have experience in working with children and adolescent in a mental health setting, however if you have an interest in this area, we would also like to hear from you.

-You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist keen to work within the mental health sector, be eligible to live and work in New Zealand and hold a current New Zealand driver's licence.
+You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist with experience working within a mental health sector, be eligible to live and work in New Zealand and hold a current NZ driver's licence.

 About Southern DHB

 Southern DHB has the largest regional coverage of all the New Zealand health boards, providing services to 350,000 people in diverse communities across a huge geographical area.
 We take pride in all the services we provide, and our aim is to improve, promote and protect the health of our region.
 We believe that our dedicated and passionate staff are a significant driving force behind the achievement of these standards, and we need more like minded people to help us continue providing for our community.

 Now is also a great time to relocate to Southern if you were considering a move.
 The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education and outstanding recreational opportunities.
 Whether it is surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art - there's literally something for everyone.
 Why don't you check out https://careers.southernhealth.nz/ for what the region and we can offer you and your whanau.